Aradhana (1962 film): Plot

-Muralikrishna an introvert, aspires to study abroad as a last wish of his mother.
-Appreciating his dedication, the medical college principal V. R. Rao approves the scholarship.
-During that time, Murali loves another medical student Anuradha who envies another student Sarala.
-So, she writes a love letter to Anuradha in the name of Murali which makes her furious and complains to Rao, as a result, Murali loses his scholarship.
-Humiliated, Murali gets back to the village, despite his father Gopalam deciding to send Murali abroad.
-So, he approaches a crafty wealthy person in their village Lingaiah who grants the amount on the condition to couple up his daughter Lakshmi with Murali.
-Helpless Gopalam accepts the deal and Murali leaves.
-Thereafter, Dr. Saradhi the close friend of Murali chides Anuradha even though Sarala repents and admits her mistake.
-Right now, Anuradha starts loving Murali when the wheel of fortune makes Lingaiah her paternal uncle, he announces the marriage proposal and requests Anuradha to educate and transform Lakshmi into fashionable.
+Dr. Murali Krishna, an introvert, aspires to study abroad as his mother's last wish.
+Appreciating his dedication, the medical college principal, V. R. Rao, approves the scholarship.
+During that time, Krishna falls in love with another medical student, Anuradha.
+Sarala, who loves Krishna, is jealous of Anuradha.
+So, she writes a love letter to Anuradha in the name of Krishna, which makes her furious, and she complains to Rao.
+As a result, Krishna loses his scholarship.
+Humiliated, Krishna gets back to the village.
+His father, Gopalam, decides to send Krishna abroad at any cost.
+So, he approaches a crafty, wealthy person in their town, Lingaiah, who grants the amount stipulating that he must couple up his daughter Lakshmi with Krishna.
+Helpless, Gopalam accepts the deal, and Krishna leaves.
+After that, Dr. Saradhi, a close friend of Krishna, chides Anuradha even though Sarala repents and admits her mistake.
+Now, Anuradha starts loving Krishna when the wheel of fortune makes Lingaiah her paternal uncle.
+He announces the marriage proposal and requests Anuradha to educate and transform Lakshmi into a fashionable young lady.
 Knowing it, Anuradha collapses but withstands and moves forward with her entrusted responsibility.

-Meanwhile, Gopalam apprises Murali regarding the promise given to Lingaiah and asks him to communicate with Lakshmi at Anuradha's address.
-In the city, Lakshmi falls for her cousin Yoganandam, becomes carefree, and does not show any interest in Murali.
-At present, Anuradha writes replies to Murali on behalf of Lakshmi and both of them close in.
-Murali loses his eyesight in an accident when Lingaiah drops the match and everyone quits Murali.
-After return, Anuradha serves him out of adoration by purporting herself as Lakshmi.
-After some time, Rao and Saradhi plan surgery to regain Murali's eyesight.
-Meanwhile, Lakshmi realises the love affair of Murali and Anuradha, so, she accuses and elopes with Yoganandam but Lingaiah forcibly brings her back.
-Soon after the surgery, Anuradha disappears replacing Lakshmi but Murali recognises and perturbs to see Lakshmi that served him which leads to loss of recouped sight.
-Here Lingaiah and Saradhi convince and get back despite when Murali becomes normal and learns the truth.
-The film ends with the marriages of Murali and Anuradha, and Yoganandam and Lakshmi.
+Meanwhile, Gopalam apprises Krishna regarding the promise given to Lingaiah and asks him to communicate with Lakshmi at Anuradha's address.
+Lakshmi falls for her cousin Yoganandam in the city, becomes carefree, and shows no interest in Krishna.
+At present, Anuradha writes replies to Krishna on behalf of Lakshmi, and both close in.
+Krishna loses his eyesight in an accident when Lingaiah drops the match, and everyone quits Krishna.
+After returning, Anuradha serves him out of adoration by purporting herself as Lakshmi.
+After some time, Rao and Saradhi plan surgery to regain Krishna's eyesight.
+Lakshmi senses the love affair of Krishna and Anuradha, so she accuses and elopes with Yoganandam, but Lingaiah forcibly brings her back.
+Soon after the surgery, Anuradha disappears, replacing Lakshmi, but Krishna discerns and perturbs Lakshmi, who served him, which leads to loss of recouped sight.
+Here, Lingaiah and Saradhi convince and get back Anuradha when Krishna becomes normal and learns the truth.
+Finally, the movie ends happily with the marriages of Krishna & Anuradha and Yoganandam & Lakshmi.